Talk to Your Slides: High-Efficiency Slide Editing via Language-Driven Structured Data Manipulation: Conclusion

 \section{Conclusion}

 We introduced \textsc{Talk-to-Your-Slides}, an LLM-powered agent for editing slides.
 By decomposing editing tasks into level-wise object manipulations, our system interacts with application in language modality to execute complex edits.
-We developed \textit{TSBench}, a benchmark dataset with 379 diverse editing instructions.
-Experiments show our approach significantly outperforms baselines demonstrating the effectiveness of our agent for slide editing tasks.
+We developed \textit{TSBench}, a benchmark with 379 diverse editing instructions, including a \textit{Hard} subset that systematically probes the operational boundaries of both visual and non-visual agents.
+Experiments show our approach significantly outperforms baselines on text-centric and batch editing tasks, demonstrating the effectiveness of a language-driven structural approach.